isomorphisms/economics/miscellany.md

 - booktalk with janet tavakoli
 - bats o'brien video (ok it's mostly just funny, but you can also see the face of BATS BYX CEO
 - inverted exchanges?

+#### "tail risk" and "short-term profits"

+long term profits don't exist. neither do tails when you're collecting premium.
+Unless the trader knows intuitively that the good times can't last or that it's a very risky move. (buying HY)

+But let's say you run a composite strategy whose tenth portfolio moments are not obvious.

+How does Blair Hull know if his assessment of his strategy is sane?
+Looks at the statistics. [link]